 The HIFIMAN Shangri-La Jr Amplifier is the hybrid solid-state and 6SN7 tube electrostatic companion to the Jr Headphones.
 It is priced at $5000.

-Disclaimer: The HIFIMAN Shangri-La Jr amplifier sent to us was a purchased unit and does not have to be returned.
+Disclaimer: The amplifier sent to us was a purchased unit and does not have to be returned.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Hifiman for their support during this review process.

-To read more about the HIFIMAN products we have reviewed on Headfonics click here.
+To read more about the HIFIMAN products we have previously covered on Headfonics click here.

 We reviewed and gave a Top Gear award to the Shangri-La Jr Headphones last year so you can consider this follow-up review on the system or matching amplifier as a part two of sorts.